Slavery and human trafficking statement

 Our Company, Structure, and Supply Chain

 General Mills is a leading publicly traded, global manufacturer and marketer of branded consumer foods and wholesome natural pet food sold through retail stores.
 We are also a leading supplier to the North American foodservice and commercial baking industries.
 In addition to our consolidated operations, we have 50% interests in two strategic joint ventures that manufacture, and market food products sold in more than 120 countries worldwide: our Cereal Partners Worldwide joint venture with Nestlé S.A. competes in the ready-to-eat cereal category in markets outside North America, and our Häagen-Dazs Japan, Inc. joint venture competes in the super-premium ice cream category in Japan.
-General Mills generated fiscal 2021 net sales of U.S. $18.1 billion, and General Mills’ share of non-consolidated joint-venture net sales totaled U.S. $1.1 billion.
-As of May 30, 2021, we had approximately 35,000 full- and part-time employees.
+General Mills generated fiscal 2022 net sales of U.S. $19 billion, and General Mills’ share of non-consolidated joint-venture net sales totalled U.S. $1.1 billion.
+As of May 29, 2022, we had approximately 32,500 full- and part-time employees.

 Our Supply Chain

-In Australia, General Mills brands include, Old El Paso™, Latina™ Fresh, Betty Crocker™, Nature Valley™, Haagen-Dazs™ Fibre One™, and Pecks™.
-As of May 31, 2020, we employed 212 people across our headquarters in Melbourne and at our manufacturing site in Rooty Hill, NSW.
+In Australia, General Mills brands include 25° South™, Old El Paso™, Latina™ Fresh, Betty Crocker™, Nature Valley™, Häagen-Dazs™, Fibre One™, and Pecks™.
+As of May 29, 2022, we employed 207 people across our headquarters in Melbourne and at our manufacturing site in Rooty Hill, NSW.
 Our primary manufacturing sites relevant to our products imported for sale and made and sold in Australia are located in Australia, Spain, Portugal, France, and Greece.
-Additionally, we partner with third party manufacturing and distribution centers in Australia, New Zealand, and France.
+Additionally, we partner with third party manufacturing and distribution centres in Australia, New Zealand, and France.

-In the United Kingdom, General Mills brands include Green Giant™, Häagen-Dazs™, Old El Paso™, Yoplait™, Nature Valley™, Fibre One™, Betty Crocker™, Jus-Rol™, Lärabar™, and Pillsbury™.
-As of May 30, 2021, we employed 320 people in the UK, all of whom are based in our London offices.
+In the United Kingdom, General Mills brands include Green Giant™, Häagen-Dazs™, Old El Paso™, Nature Valley™, Fibre One™, Betty Crocker™, Lärabar™, and Pillsbury™.
+As of May 29, 2022, we employed 240 people in the UK, all of whom are based in our Uxbridge office.
 Our primary manufacturing sites relevant to our products imported for sale in the UK are located in France, Spain, Greece, the U.S., and India.
-Additionally, we partner with third party manufacturing and distribution centers in the UK, France, Spain, Portugal, Holland, Mexico, Peru, and Ecuador.
+Additionally, we partner with third party manufacturing and distribution centres in the UK, France, Spain, Portugal, Holland, Mexico, Peru, and Ecuador.

 Our Approach to Human Rights